wp-plugins/quick-paypal-payments/readme.txt

 *	Accepts any currency
 *	Fixed or variable payment amounts
-*	Easy to use shortcode
+*	Easy to use range of shortcode options
 *	Fully editable
 *	Loads of styling options
 *	Multi-language
+*	Add custom forms anywhere on your site
+*	Downloadable payment records

 = Developers plugin page =